ChildMindInstitute/mindlogger-admin/README.md

 - [Redux Toolkit](https://redux-toolkit.js.org/) - Global state manager for JavaScript applications
 - [Material UI](https://mui.com/) - Library of React UI components
 - [Axios](https://axios-http.com/) - Promise-based HTTP Client for node.js and the browser
-- [React-app-rewired](https://github.com/timarney/react-app-rewired/) - Set up create-react-app webpack config without using "eject"
+- [React-app-rewired](https://github.com/timarney/react-app-rewired/) - All the benefits of create-react-app without the limitations of "no config"

 ## Available Scripts